LiuetenantBob/Team5/README.md

 # Waste Classification Model

 This project was made for the IEEE Internal Hackathon by team 5.
-It is a YOLO-based object classification model to idenitify whether an object shown is to be thrown into the **Recyclable**, **Biodegradable**, or **Non-Recyclable** bins
+It is a YOLO-based object classification model to idenitify whether an object shown is to be thrown into the **Recyclable**, **Biodegradable**, or **Non-Recyclable** bins.

 ## Model Overview
 The model has been trained on datasets from kaggle containing images of common waste items which have been manually labelled.
 It's final objective is to distinguish between: